 Among the most interesting features of the Committee’s charge, and its draft report, is the effort to explain what has “caused” the growth in the incarcerated population.

 One explanation, of course, is a growth in the crime rate, and particularly in the level of serious violent crime that carries with it the longest prison sentences.
 The authors seem to discount this explanation by relying on the Blumstein Analysis that partitions the observed growth in the crime rate among different possible explanations.
 The difficulty, however, is that the Blumstein analysis focuses on trends since 1980 when it is likely that incarceration policies began to overshoot the mark, and pile prison sentences on for minor offenses.
 If, however, the violent crimes of the late sixties and seventies were met with increasingly harsh prison sentences in the seventies, then the observed growth in the prison population could be partly the result of the lagged effects of both high crime rates and increasingly tough prison sentences that began in the seventies.
 Some portion of the increased prison population could be associated with the higher crime rates of the late sixties and seventies.
-(More on this below)
+(More on this below.)

-Part of the scientific difficult here is that the analytic frame of the report does not really have in it a dynamic model of prison populations in which changes in the number and severity of punishments in a given year have a smaller or larger impact on a population that is already in prison.
-If we began with a relatively small number of offenders in prison for short periods of time in the seventies, and then crime increased, the seriousness of crimes increased, and the sentences for both very serious and less serious crimes increased, then one could have a tremendous build-up in the prison population that would last for a long time before the prison population began to fall as crime rates fell but everything else remained constant.
-It is not clear that this is what happened, and I am inclined to believe that we got the upsurge in prison population by a combination of increased crime rates, increasingly successful criminal justice efforts to convict offenders of crimes, and harsher treatment for all levels of offenses and offenders.
+Part of the scientific difficulty here is that the analytic frame of the report does not really have in it a dynamic model of prison populations in which changes in the number and severity of punishments in a given year have a smaller or larger impact on a population that is already in prison.
+If there was a relatively small number of offenders in prison for short periods of time in the seventies, and then crime increased, the seriousness of crimes increased, and the sentences for both very serious and less serious crimes increased, then one could have a tremendous build-up in the prison population that would last for a long time before the prison population began to fall as crime rates fell but everything else remained constant.
+It is not clear that this is what happened, but it plausible that the upsurge in prison population could be explained by a combination of increased crime rates, increasingly successful criminal justice efforts to convict offenders of crimes, and harsher treatment for all levels of offenses and offenders.
 But the point is that the evidence that is offered that crime rates alone played little role (Figure 1) doesn’t really prove this point because it is comparing changes in annual crime rates (a flow of individuals eligible for incarceration) with the proportion of the population in prison (which is a measure of a stock that is being influence by both the number of entrants and the length of time they stay in the pool).
 The good measures of whether our sentencing policies were getting harsher, and what that would mean for the growth in the prison population would be to look at the successive cohorts of individuals charged with different crimes, and having different criminal records to see whether the sentencing, and/or the actual time served, was changing much for similar segments of the criminal population.
 Without this, the claim that the predominant driver of the dramatic increase in rates of incarceration were tougher sanctioning policies and not underlying changes in rates of criminal offending, or characteristics of the offending population, are weaker than they otherwise should be.